Last updated January 2025

 Try to get a fixed price.

-Some handyman services work on a fixed-price basis for all jobs, regardless of size; others provide fixed-price quotes, if requested, but sometimes for only medium-sized and large jobs; and still others work on only a time-and-materials basis, billing according to their hourly labor rate plus charges for items supplied.
+Some handyman services work on a fixed-price basis for all jobs, regardless of size; others provide fixed-price quotes, if requested, but sometimes for only medium-sized and large jobs; and still others work only on a time-and-materials basis, billing according to their hourly labor rate plus charges for items supplied.

 We believe a fixed price is always preferable.
 Knowing in advance exactly what you’ll pay eliminates the possibility of future disputes—and helps you shop around for a fair price.
 It’s especially important to get a price commitment in advance for small remodeling jobs or other multiday projects.
-To save time, email or text pics of the work area—along with a detailed description of the job to prospective companies—and ask for price proposals.
+To save time, email or text pics of the work area—along with a detailed description of the job—to prospective companies, and ask for price proposals.

 When it comes to home repairs, you don’t have to pay more to get more: We regularly find that low-priced companies are just as likely to do good work as high-priced ones.